 Handling flight issues can be very annoying.
-However, the good news is that the European Union has regulations to help travelers when things get messed up.
-If you’re traveling by air in the EU, it’s smart to understand these regulations.
-They can come in handy if your flight is disrupted.
+However, the bright side is that the European Union has regulations to assist travelers when things get messed up.
+If you’re taking a plane in the EU, it’s wise to be aware of these protections.
+They can be useful if your flight goes off course.

-Knowing what you’re entitled to can make handling travel complications much easier.
-While it won’t get you to your destination quicker, it can help you feel less stressed when things don’t go as planned.
+Knowing what you’re entitled to can make handling travel complications a lot simpler.
+While it won’t speed up your journey, it can make you more relaxed when things don’t go as planned.

 Passenger Rights under EU Regulation 261/2004